heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-More details for this section in the .
+More details for this section in the [course material][course].
 You can find other resources and alternatives as well.

 ### Read-Eval-Print Loop (REPL)